iraban-dutta/iraban-dutta/README.md

 ## About me
-I'm a Data Analyst with a strong & exhaustive skillset in SQL, Python, BI Tools & Statistics.
+I'm a Data Analyst with 1.5+ years of experience and a strong & exhaustive skillset in SQL, Python, BI Tools & Statistics.
 Down below, I have listed some of the projects on which I have worked to showcase my skills with:
 - SQL (Joins, Group-By, Window-Functions, DateTime & String functions, CTEs, etc)
 - Data Cleaning
 - EDA to generate insights & curate recommendations relevant to the problem statement